Jenny Gilruth

-Jennifer Madeleine Gilruth (born 1984) is a Scottish National Party (SNP) politician who has been the Member of the Scottish Parliament (MSP) for Mid Fife and Glenrothes since 2016.
-She has served in the Scottish Government as Minister for Transport since January 2022, having previously been a junior Minister for Europe and International Development from 2020 to 2022.
+Jennifer Madeleine Gilruth (born 1984) is a Scottish politician who has served as the Cabinet Secretary for Education and Skills since 2023.
+A member of the Scottish National Party (SNP), she has been the Member of the Scottish Parliament (MSP) for Mid Fife and Glenrothes since 2016.

+In the 2016 Scottish Parliament election, Gilruth was elected as a member of the Scottish Parliament for the Mid Fife and Glenrothes constituency.
+She sat on the SNP's backbenches and served successively in the parliament's education, health, justice and social security committees.
+On 17 February 2020, First Minister Nicola Sturgeon appointed Gilruth to the Scottish Government as the minister for culture, Europe and international development.
+She was later reshuffled as the transport minister and oversaw the transition of the public ownership of ScotRail.
+Following Humza Yousaf's appointment as first minister of Scotland, a campaign Gilruth endorsed, she was subsequently appointed to cabinet as the education secretary.

 Early life and career

 Gilruth was first raised in Banff, Aberdeenshire, before her family moved to Ceres, Fife.
 Her father was born and raised in Newport-on-Tay.
 She was educated at Madras College (St Andrews, Fife) and lives in Markinch.
 She graduated from the University of Glasgow with a degree in sociology and politics, and obtained her Professional Graduate Diploma in Education from the University of Strathclyde.

 Before becoming an MSP, Gilruth was a Principal Teacher of Social Subjects at St. Columba's Roman Catholic High School, Dunfermline, she was previously a National Qualifications Development Officer at Education Scotland, and prior to that taught Modern Studies at the Royal High School, in Edinburgh.
 Gilruth also marked exams for the Scottish Qualifications Authority and is a published author.